IBM/kubernetes-logging-and-monitoring/docs/sysdig/lab-2/README.md

 # Monitoring Kubernetes infrastructure with Sysdig Monitor

+As a pre-requisite to this lab, complete the setup instructions desribed [here](../../setup/README.md).

 Deploy sample `Petclinic` application to IKS cluster as described here in this [exercise](../../logdna/lab-2/).
 Skip the optional MySQL section.
 This exercise deploys the application and sets the ingress routes to access the application and the related microservices.

 ## Step 1: Overview of the infrastructure